FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Method

+Evaluating $S_{12}$ directly on the zero level-set is numerically unstable: the Hessian is rank-deficient because $\partial_{nn}f = 0$.
+In fact, since the Eikonal condition enforces $\|\nabla f\|=1$, differentiating this constraint along the normal direction yields

+which means that one eigenvalue of $H_f$ must vanish, making the Hessian singular on the surface.
+This property of signed distance fields is also emphasized by Wang et al.~\cite{Wang2023NeuralSingularHessianIN}, who use it as the basis for their Neural-Singular-Hessian regularizer.

-\paragraph{Hessian Deficiency} Evaluating $S_{12}$ directly on the zero level-set is numerically unstable: the Hessian is rank-deficient because $\partial_{nn}f = 0$.
-To address it we follow the sampling strategy of Dong et al.~\cite{Dong2024NeurCADReconNR}: At each iteration, we sample a static shell $\Omega$ by drawing one point around every input point $p$ from a 3D Gaussian whose standard deviation equals the distance to its 50-th nearest neighbor, yielding a fixed batch of 15 k near-surface points.
-We evaluate $S_{12}$ on $\Omega$, which provides stable curvature signals while leaving the standard data and Eikonal terms unchanged.
+To address the numerical instability, we follow the sampling strategy of Dong et al.~\cite{Dong2024NeurCADReconNR}.
+At each iteration, we sample a static shell $\Omega$ by drawing one point around every input point $p$ from a 3D Gaussian whose standard deviation equals the distance to its 50-th nearest neighbor, yielding a fixed batch of 15k near-surface points.
+We then evaluate $S_{12}$ on $\Omega$, which provides stable signals while leaving the standard data and Eikonal terms unchanged.

-The off-diagonal proxy is hence a minimal, orientation-free condition that suppresses the curvature difference $(\kappa_2-\kappa_1)^2$, thereby isolating the spurious ``warp'' defect that is not part of the many intended CAD shapes, and flattening hyperbolic and parabolic areas.
-It is evaluated with a single Hessian-vector product $H_f\,\mathbf{v}$, avoiding full Hessian construction.
-Because the loss depends only linearly on this mixed second derivative, rather than on quadratic combinations of Hessian entries, it yields well-conditioned, low-variance gradients that integrate seamlessly with standard SDF and Eikonal losses, mitigating the exploding sensitivities observed with many quadratic-or-higher curvature regularizes.
+The off-diagonal Weingarten loss is hence a minimal, orientation-free condition that suppresses the curvature difference $(\kappa_2-\kappa_1)^2$, thereby isolating the spurious ``warp'' defect and flattening hyperbolic and parabolic areas.

+Because the loss depends only linearly on this mixed second derivative, rather than on quadratic combinations of Hessian entries, it yields well-conditioned, low-variance gradients that integrate seamlessly with standard SDF and Eikonal losses, mitigating the exploding sensitivities observed with many quadratic-or-higher curvature regularizers.